mohae/peu/cmd/peu/README.md

 ## Usage
 Peu is written in Go and should work on any supported platform and architecture combination.

-To see uasage and flag information:
+To see usage and flag information:

     $ peu -h